 Benefits and limitations of genetic testing

 - It can help family members who have not had cancer better understand their risk for cancer.
-Testing someone with cancer in the family first increases the likelihood of an informative genetic test result.

 Some benefits of genetic testing for people who have not been diagnosed with cancer include: